lexicalunit/dotfiles/bin/README.md

     --dateafter DATE                 Download only videos uploaded on or after this date (i.e. inclusive) --min-views COUNT                Do not download any videos with less than COUNT views --max-views COUNT                Do not download any videos with more than COUNT views --match-filter FILTER            Generic video filter.
-Specify any key (see help for -o for a list of available keys) to match if the key is present, !key to check if the key is not present, key
-                                     > NUMBER (like "comment_count > 12", also works with >=, <, <=, !=, =) to compare
-                                     against a number, key = 'LITERAL' (like "uploader = 'Mike Smith'", also works with !=) to match against a string literal and & to require multiple matches.
+Specify any key (see the "OUTPUT TEMPLATE" for a list of available keys) to match if the key is present, !key to check if the key is not present, key > NUMBER (like "comment_count > 12", also works with >=, <, <=, !=, =) to compare against a number, key = 'LITERAL' (like "uploader = 'Mike Smith'", also works with !=) to match against a string literal and & to require multiple matches.
                                      Values which are not known are excluded unless you put a question mark (?) after the operator.
 For example, to only match videos that have been liked more than 100 times and disliked less than 50 times (or the dislike functionality is not available at the given service), but who also have a description, use --match- filter "like_count > 100 & dislike_count <?
 50 & description" .